robinvanleeuwen/check-website.py/README.md

 # check-website 1.1

 This is a utility to periodically check if websites are online.
+There are a lot of utilities to do this (nagios etc), which offer a lot of functionality.
+This is script is intended as a simple check to see if a website is up or not.
 It prints to the terminal if a website is up or down, and can send a message to a slack.com webhook channel.

 ## Usage from commandline